phbouchet/phbouchet.github.io/_pages/about.md

 Previously, I worked with [Dr. Edwin Carlinet](https://scholar.google.com/citations?user=vey3EPkAAAAJ&hl=en) on mathematical morphology for medical image annotation.
 I also worked with [Dr. Nicolas Boutry](https://scholar.google.com/citations?user=hU-3BxkAAAAJ&hl=en) on a novel method for brain tumor segmentation.
 I was also a research intern at [Siemens Healthineers](https://www.siemens-healthineers.com/en-us) in Princeton, where I worked on deep learning methods for cardiovascular tasks.

 This site is currently a work in progress, more information is to come!

+## Research

+My primary research focus is on the intersection of computer vision and medical applications, with a particular interest in leveraging Vision-Language Models (VLMs) to analyze image-text data.
+In the medical domain, there is often an abundance of patient data consisting of textual reports and corresponding images, despite this, the pairing is underutilized.
+A regular approach would treat these modalities separately, with language models (LLMs) focusing on textual data and computer vision models handling images.

+I believe that VLMs have potential for enhancing medical diagnostics by effectively exploiting the image-text pairs associated with patient data.